Channely/CordovaAndroidAngularJSAPP/README.md

 ----------------------------------------------

-- This 3 steps only need to d once.
+- This 3 steps only need to do once.

 - install Cordova	(now - 3.5.0-0.2.4)